cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 ##### Usage

-`cfy deployments schedule get [OPTIONS] NAME`
+`cfy deployments schedule get [OPTIONS] DEPLOYMENT_ID SCHEDULE_ID`

 Retrieve information for a specific deployment schedule.

+`DEPLOYMENT_ID` is the ID of the deployment to which the schedule belongs.
-`NAME` is the name of the deployment schedule.
+`SCHEDULE_ID` is the ID of the deployment schedule for which to retrieve information.

 ##### Optional flags
-All the regular optional flags available for `list` commands, in addition to:

 *  `--preview INTEGER`       -  Preview the N next dates for the workflow execution to run.
+*  `-t, --tenant-name TEXT`  -  The name of the tenant of the deployment schedule.
+                                If not specified, the current tenant will be used

 #### schedule create

 ##### Usage

-`cfy deployments schedule create [OPTIONS] WORKFLOW_ID`
+`cfy deployments schedule create [OPTIONS] DEPLOYMENT_ID WORKFLOW_ID`

 Schedule the execution of a workflow on a given deployment.

+`DEPLOYMENT_ID` is the ID of the deployment for which to create the schedule.
-`WORKFLOW_ID` is the name of the workflow.
+`WORKFLOW_ID` is the ID of the workflow the schedule will run.

 ##### Mandatory flags

-*  `-d, --deployment-id TEXT`   -  The unique identifier for the deployment.
 *  `-s, --since TEXT`           -  The earliest possible time to run.
 Supported formats:
                                    `YYYY-MM-DD HH:MM`, `HH:MM`, or a relative time expression such as `+2 weeks` or `+1day+10min`.